zhouhoujun/tsioc/README.md

 ## Documentation

-1. Register one class will auto inject depdence class (must has a class decorator).
+1. Register one class will auto register depdence class (must has a class decorator).

-2. get Instance can auto create create constructor param.
+2. get Instance can auto create constructor param.  (must has a class decorator or register in container).

 ### create Container